Notloc/zomboid-automated-test-framework/README.md

 # zomboid-automated-test-framework
 A simple framework for writing unit tests for your Project Zomboid mods.

-Open the UI in-game using the PERIOD key on the Numpad.
+Open the UI in-game using the EQUALS key on the number row.
 (Remappable via the game's keybind area)

 Refer to the included examplea for how to create tests.
 Its fairly straightforward and simple.